 - Exercise and keep your body fit

 2. Dysthymia – The main characteristic symptoms of this disorder are depression and anhedonia, an inability to find pleasure in normally pleasurable things.
 This condition can last for two years or more.
 Dysthymia may seem like a lesser evil, but the disease is equally as chronic as the rest.

-Symptoms presenting are; poor concentration, overeating, insomnia, oversleeping, difficulty in engaging in everyday activity, and suicidal among to name just a few.
+Symptoms presenting are; poor concentration, overeating, insomnia, oversleeping, difficulty in engaging in everyday activity, and suicide among to name just a few.

 The criteria used to determine the severity is similar to that of MDD.
 Treatment involves medication and psychotherapy.

 The program evaluates its criteria on dysthymia and SSDI to qualify for the monthly benefits, as explained earlier.
 The same rules apply to major depressive disorder applicants too.